harishmuh/Travel-Insurance-CustomerClaim-Prediction-using-Machine-Learning/README.md

 We want to analyze data to learn about patterns that can differentiate customers who will claim the insurance and who will not.
 Then, we will build a classification model to help the travel insurance enterprise in predicting which policyholders that is more likely to claim travel insurance and which policyholders won't.

 **Dataset source**

-The travel insurance dataset can be accessed through this [link](https://drive.google.com/file/d/1emDTGFvku7UuuVT3W-EmEvg3i61QrIU-/view)
+The travel insurance dataset (private) can be accessed through this [link](https://drive.google.com/file/d/1emDTGFvku7UuuVT3W-EmEvg3i61QrIU-/view)

 ## **Conclusion**